How Facebook Outs Sex Workers - Slashdot

 I wonder if it's reading the bluetooth ID's of phones you come close to and depending on the time spent in the vicinity and location suggest friends

-Correlated Positions and Movements (Score:2)
+Correlated Positions and Movements (Score:5, Interesting)

 Facebook makes suggestions based on correlated movements and positions.
 If you arrive and depart from the same location at the same time as another person a few times it may suggest them as a friend.
 There isn't really any mystery to this (unless you are someone like a journalist or Facebook user who never read any of the agreements you accepted).

-We could have a debate as to whether or not this should be opt-in, or legal, or whatever, but there shouldn't really be any debate that it is an effective method o
+We could have a debate as to whether or not this should be opt-in, or legal, or whatever, but there shouldn't really be any debate that it is an effective method of determining people who might know each other, and there shouldn't be any mystery that it's done when it has all been plainly discussed before.
+You can at least opt out of some of it, or adjust your privacy settings to prevent it.

+Just imagine that Facebook is your mom and every time you load up the app it's like calling your mom and telling her where you are.
+And everyone else around you is also calling your mom and telling them they are there too, and you and everybody else are constantly calling back every 10 minutes to give her updates.
+Provided your mom has a lot of time on her hands and takes really good notes, pretty soon she's going to figure out who you are hanging out with.

 Re: (Score:2)